YOUR DATA. YOUR TRUST.

 To object to personalisation you can change your preferences within your account if you have created one.
 If this option is not available, you can contact us and we will do it for you.

 To object to being contacted as part of fan feedback, you can unsubscribe through the mechanisms in the messages to you or contact us and we will do it for you.

 You also have rights over how your personal information is used including:

-- The right to request that your information be erased or restricted from further use.
+The right to request that your information be erased or restricted from further use.

-- The right to request a copy of the information we hold about you.
+The right to request a copy of the information we hold about you.

-- The right to correct, amend or update information you have given us (where you have an account with us you can also do this by logging in and updating your information).
+The right to correct, amend or update information you have given us (where you have an account with us you can also do this by logging in and updating your information).

-- The right to contest any automated decision we make about you.
+The right to contest any automated decision we make about you.
 An automated decision is a decision taken without any human intervention which has legal consequences (e.g. credit checking).
 We don’t typically carry out automated decision making but, if we do, we will make it clear where such decisions are being made.

-To exercise any of the above rights please complete this form.
-Please note that whilst we will carefully assess every request we receive, your rights may differ according to your place of residence and we may not always have to comply.
+To exercise any of the above rights please contact us using the email associated with your account and the right you wish to exercise.
+Please note that whilst we will carefully assess every request we receive, your rights and the time frame for actioning a rights request may differ according to your place of residence and we may not always have to comply.
 When this happens, we will explain why.